 Mutual of Omaha stands out for being one of the few companies on this list that offers online quotes for both term and whole life insurance policies.

-Why Mutual of Omaha didn’t make the cut: This company didn’t make it to our main list because its premiums are higher than the industry average for applicants who are healthy and/or older.
+Why Mutual of Omaha didn’t make the cut: Its premiums are higher than the life insurance industry average for applicants who are healthy and/or older.
 Application and processing times are also slower than other insurance providers.

 - Offers online quotes